feffi/layer-packetbeat/README.md

 ### Deploying the minimal Beats formation

-If you do not need log buffering and alternate transforms on your data thats being shipped to ElasticSearch you can simply deploy the 'beats-base' bundle which stands up Elasticsearch, Kibana, and the three known working Beats subordinate services.
+If you do not need log buffering and alternate transforms on your data thats being shipped to ElasticSearch you can simply deploy the 'beats-core' bundle which stands up Elasticsearch, Kibana, and the three known working Beats subordinate services.